sonatype-nexus-community/iq-config-as-code/README.md

     When on-boarding development teams, you may find the dev-team-onboarding-template.json file helpful.
 This provides the data-set that pertains to organisation and application configuration, aligned to recommended best practice.

-    If you are configuring Nexus Lifecycle for the first time, you may wish to 'apply' the sonatype-recommended-system-config.json and sonatype-recommended-root-configuration.json before on-boarding development teams.
+    If you are configuring Sonatype Lifecycle for the first time, you may wish to 'apply' the sonatype-recommended-system-config.json and sonatype-recommended-root-configuration.json before on-boarding development teams.
 You will need to adjust the system config settings for LDAP and Email, but these defaults are a good prompt to tend to these important configuration items.